Mayor Adams and Commissioner Molina Are Inept and Corrupt

 New York City is unable to improve the deadly human rights crisis manufactured by the

 Department of Correction.
-Since Mayor Adams has entered office, 18 detained people have died on Rikers in
+Since Mayor Adams took office, 27 detained people have

 Rikers Island is entitled to responsible leadership.